-- The Commission staff will assist Milwaukee County in the conduct of project planning and environmental analysis of the BRT project in the east-west corridor.
-The planning and analysis will be focused on the work necessary to prepare a project application for FTA Small Start discretionary capital funding.
+- The Commission staff will continue to assist Milwaukee County in the conduct of project planning, engineering, and environmental analysis of the BRT project in the east-west corridor.
+The planning and analysis will be focused on the work necessary to secure FTA Small Start discretionary capital funding and implement BRT in the east-west corridor.
 It is anticipated that specific tasks of this work will be accomplished by Commission staff, and Commission staff will assist in, and support other project work tasks - It is also anticipated that there will be other specific work tasks which will be conducted by a consultant under contract to the County.

-This effort will be completed in 2016.
+This effort will be completed in 2018.

-The products of this effort will include a project plan and environmental analysis of an eastwest corridor BRT line, and an FTA Small Starts project application for discretionary construction funding.
+• The products of this effort will include a project plan and environmental analysis of an eastwest corridor BRT line, and an FTA Small Starts project application for discretionary construction funding.

 Staff Position Hours

-Executive Director/Division Head 400
+Executive/Assistant Director/Division Head 612

-Principal Engineer/Planner/Specialist 2,936
+Principal Engineer/Planner/Specialist 248

+Senior Engineer/Planner/Specialist 208

-Total Hours 3.336
+Total Hours 1,086